mokuappio/serverless-invoices/README.md

 # Serverless Invoices by Moku

-Serverless Invoices is a free invoice management solution for freelancers and small businesses.
+Serverless Invoices is a free invoicing tool for freelancers and small businesses or a starter kit for more complex systems.

 It is open-source and easily extendable.
-You can implement your own features, localization, styling or even add a fully operational backend.
+Implement new features, localization, styling or integrate with various backends and API-s.

+Run it locally or host it yourself.

+You can always use the latest free version at [invoices.mokuapp.io](https://invoices.mokuapp.io)

 Sponsored and maintained by [Moku](https://mokuapp.io)

 ## Features
 - Truly serverless - data stored in your browser only, no network requests
+- No hosting required - works locally
 - Create, edit, delete invoices
 - Track invoice status and due date
 - Create, edit, delete bank accounts
 - Create, edit clients
 - Edit company
-- Export data to JSON
+- Export & import json data
-- Import data from JSON
 - Print to PDF
 - Dark and light mode!